chinamike65/hugo-tuolesi/content/book4/book4en.md

 3. Benificial Behavior

-(1) The immature can make the mature
+(1) The immature can mature

-(2) Those who have matured can be liberated
+(2) Thoe mature can deliver liberation

-4. Colleagues
+4. Exchanging Self for Others

 #### Part 4 - Vajrayana

-Chapter 1 - Conditions for Practicing the Tantric Vehicle
+##### Chapter 1 - Conditions for Practicing the Tantric Vehicle

 **Section 1 - Empowerment**